YuxuanLiu99/YuxuanLiu99.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently collaborating with Professor [Shaolun Huang](https://sites.google.com/view/slhuang/home) on Distributed Learning, Information Theory, and XAI.
+I am currently conducting research on Distributed Learning, Information Theory, and XAI.
 Prior to that, I received my M.Sc.
 (2024) degree with highest honors in Data Science and Information Technology from Tsinghua-Berkeley Shenzhen Institute at Tsinghua University, under the supervision of Prof. [Xinlei Chen]( https://scholar.google.com/citations?user=Ha8rlUgAAAAJ&hl=en).
 I earned my B.E.
 (2021) degree in Communications Engineering at Beijing Jiaotong University.

 My previous work mainly focused on concentrated on large-scale and highly dynamic environmental sensing and mobile computing.